-The Household Economy Approach is based on data describing the economies and wealth distributions of households in rural livelihood zones of developing countries, with current and projected data on types and quantities of production (including crops, wild foods and employment) and prices used to predict the impacts of drought and other changes on household incomes and welfare.
+The Household Economy Approach is based on data describing the economies and wealth distributions of households in rural livelihood zones of developing countries, with current and projected data on types and quantities of production (including crops, livestock and livestock products, wild foods and employment) and prices used to predict the impacts of drought and other changes on household incomes and welfare.

 Adopted as a method of famine early-warning and routine food security assessment by many governments and humanitarian agencies across sub-Saharan Africa, HEA assessments can be used to simulate the impacts of economic shocks or changes (eg drought, floods, or disease in crops or animals) on access to food and basic non-food needs.
 This data can be used in the management of national food policy and in understanding the potential impacts of changes and trends, such as climate change, on different population groups and in different geographical areas.

 However, it also has wider applications to the management of national food policy and (in conjunction with the individual household method) to understanding the potential impacts of climate change on different population groups.

 The household economy approach has its origins in Amartya Sen’s theory of exchange entitlements, and was initially developed as an approach to famine prediction by EfDs co-founder and director of research, John Seaman, who led the team in Save the Children UK that developed and piloted the HEA over 20 years ago.